Oliver Driver: Radio

 Driver used to host the Almost Monday radio talkback show for New Zealand's nationwide Newstalk ZB radio station on Sunday evenings.
 The "Almost Monday" show was back on air on Newtalk ZB as of Sunday 23 January 2011 however it is no longer on the air.

 Film

 In 2006 Driver starred in the horror comedy film Black Sheep.
 He appeared in Jonathan King's Under the Mountain, a film adaptation of the Maurice Gee book of the same name as Mr Wilberforce, the main villain.

-Driver has also appeared in A Death in The Family, Topless Women Talk About Their Lives, Majik and Rose, Snakeskin and Toy Love.
+Driver has also appeared in A Death in The Family, Topless Women Talk About Their Lives, Magik and Rose, Snakeskin and Toy Love.

 Theatre

 He starred in the play The Pillowman at the Maidment Theatre, Auckland; in a season of Harold Pinter's Betrayal for Silo Theatre; and in Brendan Cowell's Ruben Guthrie at Herald Theatre, The Edge, Auckland, New Zealand.
 Previously he was the Artistic Director of Auckland Theatre Company.